I Love My Wife (film): Production

 The film was originally known as Three Women and was based on an original story by Robert Kaufman.
 In December 1967 the story was purchased by David Wolper, a television producer who had moved into feature film production.
-The script was finished by October and in December 1968 Woldper announced the film would be made as part of a slate of films worth $45 million.
+The script was finished by October and in December 1968 Wolper announced the film would be made as part of a slate of films worth $45 million.

 In April 1969 David Wolper announced he would make the film with Mel Stuart to direct and Stan Marguiles to produce.
 They had just finished If It's Tuesday, This Must Be Belgium for Wolper.
 In July Wolper signed a deal with Universal to distribute Three Women which was retitled I Love My Wife.